-Total revenues increased by approximately \$8.5 million, or 4.4% for the six months ended June 30, 2017 as compared to the six months ended June 30, 2016.
+Total revenues increased by approximately \$8.1 million, or 2.8%, for the nine months ended September 30, 2017 as compared to the nine months ended September 30, 2016.
 During 2017, increased revenue in TV and Cross-Platform and Movies were offset by decreased revenue from Digital Audience and Advertising.
-On January 29, 2016, we completed a merger with Rentrak, and as a result our revenues for the six months ended June 30, 2017 included six months of Rentrak revenue compared to five months of Rentrak revenue during the six months ended June 30, 2016, which is slightly offset by the inclusion of one month of DAx revenue in the period for 2016.
-The estimate for the January 2016 Rentrak revenue is approximately \$8.1 million.
-The increase in TV and Cross-Platform revenue relates to continued strong demand for our national and local TV station offerings.
-These products continued to see solid growth both from the acquisition of new customers and the expansion of agreements with existing customers.
-Movies revenue increased as our global footprint remained strong and our products continued to result in higher contract prices.
+The 2017 period included a full nine months of Rentrak revenue versus eight months in 2016, which is slightly offset by the inclusion of one month of DAx revenue in 2016.
+The estimate for January 2016 Rentrak revenue is approximately \$8.1 million.
+The increase in TV and Cross-Platform revenue relates to demand for our national and local TV station offerings.
+These products continued to experience solid growth from both the acquisition of new customers and the expansion of agreements with existing customers.
+Movies revenue increased as our global footprint remained strong and our products continued to result in higher contract values.
 As we collect data from nearly all box office locations worldwide, our customers continued to expand and renew agreements.

-The decrease in Digital Audience related to both changes in our products and an evolving advertising market.
-Our investment to strengthen our products by adding mobile data sources resulted in disrupting some of our data trends which impacted customers.
+The decrease in Digital Audience revenue related to both changes in our products and an evolving advertising market.
+Our investment to strengthen our products by adding mobile data sources resulted in disrupting some data trends which impacted customers.
 As a result, some customers ceased purchases and others delayed renewals.
 In addition, changes in industry wide ad buying has weakened smaller publishers and as such, some of our small customers did not renew.
-As a result, while our largest customers continued to purchase these products, our customer base shrunk during the year.
+As a result, while our largest customers continued to purchase these products, our overall customer base shrunk during 2017.